simpleanalytics/docs/_docs/10_general/03_how-to-use-url-params.md

 ## Using the referrer URL

-We always the URL of the referring page from the visitor's browser.
+We always use the URL of the referring page from the visitor's browser.
 We only save the part of the referrer before `?` or `#`, so if the referrer URL is `https://referrer.example.com/search?query=sensitive+information`, we only store `referrer.example.com/search`.
 Note that the protocol (`https://`) is also removed.
 We also ignore common subdomains like `www.`, `m.`, `l.`, and `www2.`.

 > You don't have to do anything to make this work.